Light for innovation: profile of the LZH

 Our scientific network

 Central to the success of the LZH is the close regional scientific network with universities in Lower Saxony and numerous renowned institutions.
-Participations in the clusters of excellence PhoenixD, QuantumFrontiers, and Hearing4all as well as in various Special Research Fields (SFB) such as "Tailored Forming", "Oxygen-free Production" and "Regeneration of Complex Capital Goods" distinguish the LZH.
+Participations in the clusters of excellence PhoenixD, QuantumFrontiers, and Hearing4all as well as in various Special Research Fields (SFB) such as "Tailored Forming" and "Oxygen-free Production" distinguish the LZH.
 Furthermore, the LZH is a partner in (supra-)regional research institutions and research buildings and cooperates closely with universities and colleges in Lower Saxony.

 Together with the Institut für Integrierte Produktion Hannover, the LZH has been supporting Lower Saxony companies to introduce, implement and further develop 3D printing in the project "Niedersachsen ADDITIV" since 2017.
 In addition, the successful collaboration with the Albert Einstein Institute in the development of laser systems for gravitational wave detection should also be highlighted.